Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Baseline Model Results

-Global emissions are constrained by the global emission caps starting from 2025.
+Global emissions are constrained by the global emission caps starting from 2024.
 To comply with the monotonically decreasing emission caps, the regions undertake additional abatement efforts and/or purchase emission permits.
 This results in a substantial increase in the volume of emission abatement, along with the abatement cost and permit price.
-The decrease in global emissions is mainly achieved by the concomitant increase in global abatement, which peaks by around 2060 (Figure \ref{fig:Non_Cooperation_Key_Figures} top-left).
-The global abatement cost also increases steeply to reach its maximum value of \$5.45 trillion by 2070, and then decreases as the world reaches net zero emissions by 2070.
-The emission permit trade gradually decreases to zero by 2070 (Figure \ref{fig:Non_Cooperation_Key_Figures} top-left).
-As the emission cap becomes tighter over the years, the permit price increases to \$845 per ton of carbon in 2050 and \$2,059 in 2069 (Figure \ref{fig:Non_Cooperation_Key_Figures} bottom-left).
-The kinks in the permit price path in 2050 and 2060 are a result of some regions achieving net zero emissions, as shown in Figure \ref{fig:Emission-caps-of-regions}.
+The decrease in global emissions is mainly achieved by the concomitant increase in global abatement, which peaks by around 2070 (Figure \ref{fig:Non_Cooperation_Key_Figures} top-left).
+The global abatement cost also increases steeply to reach its maximum value of \$7.82 trillion by 2070, and then decreases as the world reaches net zero emissions by 2070.
+The emission permit trade also gradually decreases to zero by 2070 (Figure \ref{fig:Non_Cooperation_Key_Figures} top-left).
+As the emission cap becomes tighter over the years, the permit price increases to \$923 per ton of carbon in 2050 and \$2,105 in 2069 (Figure \ref{fig:Non_Cooperation_Key_Figures} bottom-left).
+The kinks in the permit price path in 2030 result from a kink in emission cap pathways (see Figure \ref{fig:Global-emission-caps}), while those in 2050 and 2060 are a result of some regions achieving net zero emissions, as shown in Figure \ref{fig:Emission-caps-of-regions}.
 Essentially, binding emission caps lead to a rise in the overall emission abatement, while the steep increase in the permit price limits the trading of emission permits.